MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/cheatsheet.md

 ConfigureApp.Android.Debug().ApkFile(apkpath).StartApp()
 ```

-If you install using `.ApkFile(apkpath)` instead of `PreferIdeSettings()` then the app is granted with "all" permissions which will remove the permission pop-ups.
+If you install using `.ApkFile(apkpath)` instead of `PreferIdeSettings()` then the app is granted with "all" permissions, which will remove the permission pop-ups.
 In the `.ApkFile(apkpath)` method, `apkpath` must point to the apps compiled apk file.